How To Cope After A Depression Diagnosis

 Care for your body

 Many studies have been done on the connection between mental and physical health, including how caring for your body can impact symptoms of a mental illness like depression.
-Some areas of physical health that it may be beneficial to focus on if you’ve been diagnosed with depression include the following.
+Major depressive disorder can affect physical health, so it may be beneficial to focus on the following areas if you’ve been diagnosed with depression.

 • Engage in regular physical exercise.
 One study reports that even engaging in low-intensity exercise regularly can have a “beneficial effect” on symptoms of depression.